-The District's OPEB actuarial valuation for the 2014-15 fiscal year used the entry age normal cost actuarial method to estimate both the unfunded actuarial liability and to determine the annual required contribution.
-Because the OPEB liability is currently unfunded, the actuarial assumptions include a 4 percent rate of return on invested assets, which is the District's long-term expectation of investment returns under its investment policy.
-The actuarial assumptions also include a payroll growth rate of 3.50 percent per year, general inflation is 2.5 percent, and an annual healthcare cost trend rate of 7.5 percent initially (8.5 percent for Medicare eligible) for the 2014-15 fiscal year, reduced to an ultimate rate of 5.0 percent for fiscal year ending June 30, 2024.
+The District's OPEB actuarial valuation for the 2015-16 fiscal year used the entry age normal cost actuarial method to estimate both the unfunded actuarial liability and to determine the annual required contribution.
+Because the OPEB liability is currently unfunded, the actuarial assumptions include a 4 percent rate of return on invested assets.
+The actuarial assumptions also include a payroll growth rate of 3.5 percent per year, general inflation is 2.5 percent, and an annual healthcare cost trend rate of 7.5 percent initially (8.5 percent for Medicare eligible) for the 2015-16 fiscal year, reduced to an ultimate rate of 5.0 percent for fiscal year ending June 30, 2024.
 The unfunded actuarial accrued liability and gains/losses are being amortized as a level percentage of projected payroll on a closed basis over 30 years.
-The remaining amortization period at June 30, 2015 was 21 years.
+The remaining amortization period at June 30, 2016 was 20 years.